 Shofars represent innocent blood speaking out, and the sound that emanates from the horn of an innocent creature cleanses the air, removes the past, and brings hope of restoration in God.

 One reason the Torah is an important symbol during Yom Kippur is because of its prominent display during the last service of this holy day.
-It is meant to act as a reminder of why we are there at Yom Kippur—to repent and to seal ourselves, family, community, and country in God’s Book of Life.
+It is meant to act as a reminder of why we are there at Yom Kippur—to repent and to seal ourselves, our family, our community, and our country in God’s Book of Life.

 Yet, this is not the only reason the Torah is symbolized.
 It is also because the command to repent was given by God’s Word.
 And it is His Word that promises the hope of forgiveness.
 It is His Word that gives life!